-Located in Grand Hall, the Diversity and Global Citizenship Learning Community aims to create an open-minded environment that appreciates difference, celebrates diversity and promotes cultural education.
+Located in Grand Hall, Saint Louis University's Diversity and Global Citizenship Learning Community aims to create an open-minded environment that appreciates difference, celebrates diversity and promotes cultural education.

 J.D.
-Bowen, Ph.D. studies Latin American politics, race and ethnicity, U.S. foreign policy (particularly in Latin America), and elite politics.
-He leads the Diversity and Global Citizenship trip to Quito, Ecuador in May of each year.
-Bowen has been teaching with the Learning Community Program since 2009.
+Bowen, Ph.D., studies Latin American politics, race and ethnicity, U.S. foreign policy (particularly in Latin America), and elite politics.
+Bowen has been teaching with the learning community program since 2009.